Applying for Graduate Studies: International Students

 3. Letters of Reference - Three (3) letters of reference are required.
 One should be of an academic nature from a faculty member who is familiar with your academic work (e.g., a former professor or instructor).
 The second reference should be from an individual who can discuss your work or relevant experience.
 The third letter may be either academic or professional at your discretion.
 References from family members and/or friends are not acceptable.
 Please note that additional letters of reference may be requested at the discretion of the Admissions Committee.

 4. Academic Records (transcripts) - To apply for admission to a graduate program at Wheelock College, you must hold a Baccalaureate Degree from an accredited institution.
-Degree-seeking applicants must present official transcripts from each junior college, college, and university (including Wheelock College, if applicable) at which you were granted a degree.
-Please also provide transcripts for any graduate work you have completed.
+Degree-seeking applicants must present official transcripts from each junior college, college, and university (including Wheelock College, if applicable) at which the applicant took courses or was granted a degree.

 You should contact the Registrar of each school you have attended, requesting that an official transcript be sent either to you or to the Office of Graduate Admissions at Wheelock directly.
 If you choose to submit the transcripts, they must be sent in their original sealed envelopes.
 Any applicant still taking courses or completing a program at the time of application may be eligible for conditional acceptance and must submit a follow-up transcript showing final grades and degree subsequently obtained.
 Additional transcripts regarding transferred course work may be requested at the discretion of the Admissions Committee.